boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

 --- back

-# Open Issues
+# Open Issues & Resolution

 The following issues should be resolved prior to the WGLC:

-1. Assess which/whether some the material in the "5G Slice to RFC XXXX Network Slice Mapping" Section should be maintained in this draft or moved to {{?I-D.ietf-teas-5g-network-slice-application}} (Adrian)
+1. Assess which/whether some of the material in the "5G Slice to RFC XXXX Network Slice Mapping" Section should be maintained in this draft or moved to {{?I-D.ietf-teas-5g-network-slice-application}} (Adrian)
    - This issue is tracked at https://github.com/boucadair/5g-slice-realization/issues/40.
+   - Update: The outcome of the discussion with the authors of the application I-D can be seen at: https://mailarchive.ietf.org/arch/msg/teas/4QifnnGAcnQcCTXRLSJtQ1SArLA/.
 2. Assess whether we need to maintain the "First 5G Slice vs Subsequent Slices" Section:
    - Unless we explain how this ss important for realization, this section should be deleted (Med)
    - The motivation of this section is not clear (from Reza)
    - Need to describe the implications to the realization of RFC XXXX Network Slices (Jie)
    - The issue is tracked at https://github.com/boucadair/5g-slice-realization/issues/19
+   - Update: The fix can be seen at https://mailarchive.ietf.org/arch/msg/teas/wADS6r8syhPsYl9rgZYjVE4Ii9U/
 3. Clarify the use of inter-AS option B/C to model the AC between CE and PE (Jie)
    - The issue is tracked at https://github.com/boucadair/5g-slice-realization/issues/52
+   - Update: The fix can be seen at https://mailarchive.ietf.org/arch/msg/teas/bBSAY7-GBJsECCrkgfrrrvoKGgM/.
 4. Further discuss whether the TN slice in the customer site is covered or is out of the scope of RFC XXXX Network Slice (Jie)
    - The issue is tracked at https://github.com/boucadair/5g-slice-realization/issues/53
+   - Update: The fix can be seen at https://mailarchive.ietf.org/arch/msg/teas/WtZF8AFnubcVUYBxcn7i8COozC0/.

 Active issues can be tracked at: https://github.com/boucadair/5g-slice-realization/issues